Gardens and Exhibitions open from 6.30pm

-CRESSIDA BELL talks to her sister, Virginia Nicholson, about Charleston, her design work and curating ‘In Colour’.
+CRESSIDA BELL talks to her sister, Virginia Nicholson, about Charleston, her design work and curating her recent exhibition, ‘In Colour’.

 Cressida Bell is a British designer specialising in textiles and interiors.
 Cressida studied in the Fashion department of St Martin’s School of Art during its 1980s heyday; after graduating from the Royal College of Art in 1984 she set up her company, CRESSIDA BELL.
 Today, from her London studio, she produces artefacts for the home, accessories for men and women, and many bespoke items, from stationery and illustration to murals, carpets and furnishing fabrics.
 Her work is known for its uncompromising decorative qualities and original palette, and – while acknowledging the influence of her celebrated Bloomsbury Group forebears (Quentin Bell was her father and Vanessa Bell her grandmother) – over the last thirty-five years Cressida has forged her own highly individual style.